 • Can work well independently as well as in a team.

-• Is a proactive networker and colleague and likes to get things done.
+• Is a proactive networker, eager to learn, service-oriented and likes to get things done.

-• Is service-oriented and communicate easily, both verbally and in writing in Dutch and English.
+• Has strong communication skills, both verbally and in writing in Dutch and English.

-DIT offers an inspiring, and challenging work environment where you can experiment with your own ideas, collaborate with like-minded colleagues, and contribute to the transitions that society and the university need.
-We work together based on trust, an entrepreneurial attitude and societal engagement.
+The DIT platform offers an inspiring and challenging work environment where you can collaborate with like-minded colleagues and contribute to making EUR truly sustainable.
+We value trust, an entrepreneurial attitude and societal engagement.

-The start date of this position is November 1st, 2023.
-The position is for 0,8fte and the salary is dependent on your experience and knowledge and ranges from a minimum of € 3,072 to a maximum of € 4,103 gross per month (full-time employment), in accordance with scale 8 of the CAO-NU.
+The start date of this position is as soon as possible.
+The position is for 0,6 – 0,8 fte and the salary is dependent on your experience and knowledge and ranges from a minimum of € 2,818 to a maximum of € 3.764 gross per month (full-time employment), in accordance with scale 8 of the CAO-NU.
+Please note that we are also open to hiring a freelancer.

 We are looking for talented mid-career EUR academics who are not currently receiving enough space, time, or appreciation for the impactful and engaging research they would like to do or are now conducting primarily in their spare time.
 DIT will help you formulate and execute your transformative academic assignment and support you in the development of your impact career pathway.
 Read more